Project Completion Determines Mechanics Lien Recording Deadline

 How to Determine the Last Date of Work or Completion

 The last day of work on a project is important to determine for several reasons.
 If the owner records a notice of completion under Civil Code section 8182, the owner thereby triggering the quicker time frame for direct contractors (60 days) and subcontractors and suppliers (30 days) to record their mechanics liens under sections 8412 and 8414.
 However, it is first necessary to determine whether the notice of completion is even valid.
 This is because, as noted above, notices of completion must be recorded no earlier than actual completion of the work of improvement and no later than 15 days after actual completion of the work of improvement.
 If the notice of completion is not recorded within this 15-day window, then the notice of completion is generally not valid.
-(See, Civil Code sections 8182 and 9204.)
+(See, Civil Code sections 8182 and 9204) It is common that notices of completion are not valid because they were not recorded within this 15-day window.

 Where the notice of completion is not valid or where no notice of completion has been recorded, Civil Code section 8412 and 8414 tell us that contractors, subcontractors and material suppliers alike may record their mechanics liens beginning when they have finished supplying their own work or materials to the project up until 90 days after completion of the entire work of improvement by the direct contractor and all subcontractors.